HEALTHCARE ACCESS PROGRAM COORDINATOR

 - Knowledge of healthcare access, healthcare enrollment and public benefit programs.

-- Ability to read and interpret a variety of technical instructions, such as policies, procedures, operating instructions and administrative rules.
+- Ability to read and accurately apply a variety of technical instructions, such as policies, procedures, operating instructions and administrative rules.

 - Ability to use spreadsheet, database, project management and word processing software to develop reports, business correspondence and summary data.

-- Ability to utilize public health related data systems and data collection tools.
+- Ability to utilize public health data systems and data collection tools.

 - Ability to gather and interpret data and respond to data requests.